As the healthcare industry continues to grow, the need for qualified Practical Nursing professionals also increases.

 WSCC’s Practical Nursing program maintains a long-standing reputation for above average licensure and job placement rates.
 Our three-year licensure rate is 98.3% with a job placement rate of 100%.

 Our program teaches basic medical and nursing care.
-You will learn to ensure the comfort of patients by helping them bathe or dress, how discuss their healthcare, and how to report a patient's status to a registered nurses and doctors.
+You will learn to ensure the comfort of patients by helping them bathe or dress, how to discuss their healthcare, and how to report a patient’s status to registered nurses and doctors.
 You will also become proficient at day-to-day activities such as checking blood pressures and inserting catheters.

 Enrollment is now open to College Credit Plus high school seniors.
 This opportunity has strict prerequisites.
-Among the expectations: all high school graduation requirements must be met at the conclusion of your junior year and you must be 18 years old by mid-January of your senior year.
+Among the expectations: all high school graduation requirements must be met at the conclusion of your junior year and you must be 18 years old by mid-March of your senior year.
 Enrollment is limited to the first 50 eligible applicants.
 The program is three semesters with classes beginning in June following your junior year and ending in May of your senior year.

 Teresa R. Adams, MHM BSN RN